SMaldonado/snakerf/README.md

 - Make up for (LT)Spice's poor handling of scattering parameters and general clunkiness
 - Stop rewriting the same code repeatedly and then losing/forgetting about it/losing access to the iPython server it ran on

-## Things that currently "work":
+## Things that currently "work"[^1]:
 - Modeling the frequency response of networks of passive components (basically anything that can be represented as a ladder of impedances)
-- Creating time domain representations of FSK, PSK, and MSK modulated signals, as well as additive white Gaussian noise
+- Creating time domain representations of FSK, PSK, and MSK modulated signals
+- Modeling additive white Gaussian noise
 - Converting between time-domain voltages and voltage/power spectra
 - Converting between decibels and linear quantities
 - Generating [Gold codes](https://en.wikipedia.org/wiki/Gold_code) up to length 2^15 + 1 (after which my laptop started throwing memory errors; your mileage may vary)

+[^1]: For sufficiently generous definition of "work"
 ## Real goals
 - Demodulators for FSK, PSK, and MSK
 - Mixer/amplifier modeling with noise